TannerBarcelos/TannerBarcelos/README.md

 Full Stack Engineer.
 Creator.
 Builder.
 ------------------

-I am a Full Stack Software Engineer working at Visa developing web-based platforms for APM and Big Data tools.
-I have a passion for the web as well as writing ✍🏼 about and teaching 👨🏼‍🏫 all about the web.
+I am a Full Stack Software Engineer working at Visa developing web-based platforms for Observability and Big Data Platforms.
+I have a passion for the web development as well as writing ✍🏼 about and teaching 👨🏼‍🏫 all about the web.
 On my free time, if I am not writing code, teaching or studying, I find myself golfing or out camping ⛺️

 * 💼 I am currently working at [Visa](http://visa.com/) as a Senior Full Stack Software Engineer in the Data Platform
-* 🌍  I'm based in San Jose, CA
+* 🌍  I'm based in the Silicon Valley 💻
 * 🖥️  See my portfolio at [tannerbarcelos.com](http://tannerbarcelos.com)
 * ✉️  You can contact me at [barcelos.m.tanner@gmail.com](mailto:barcelos.m.tanner@gmail.com)
-* 🧠  I'm learning Kubernetes, Distributed Tracing and Svelte(kit)
+* 🧠  Currently I am learning Kubernetes, OpenTelemetry and Svelte(kit)
-* 🤝  I'm open to collaborating on building platforms in the APM space
+* 🤝  I'm open to collaborating on building platforms in the Observability space

 ### Skills